Premium translated audio

 Free listening comes first

-Start with search, following, queue tools, sleep timer, speed controls, OPML, limited downloads, limited video, and limited transcript creation.
+Start with search, following, queue tools, sleep timer, speed controls, OPML, limited downloads, limited video, and limited transcript creation for eligible episodes.

 Premium language playback